manny53365/Slack-Bot/README.md

 1. Automate the process of checking your Etherum node(s).
 2. Send an automated message the the channel id specified in the .env file.
 The message will inform you of your node's status (i.e good or not responding/out of sync).
-3. Should your node ever fall out of sync there are 3 potential potential fixes offered by the bot.
+3. Should your node ever fall out of sync there are 3 potential potential fixes offered by the bot:

     - The bot only informs the user and takes no action
     - The bot will automatically send a reboot to the AWS instance(s) specified in the .env file.
     - The bot will send a button to the slack chat asking the user for confirmation to reboot the AWS instance(s).

 ---